Vikrant-Sant/alfi-bill-magic/WARP.md

 - ESLint for code quality checks

 ### Deployment
-- Designed for Lovable.dev's deployment system
+- Deployed via Cloudflare Pages
 - Can also be deployed as standard Vite SPA to any static hosting